2020–2022 Malaysian political crisis: Background and key people

-Muhyiddin Yassin is the president and a founding member of Bersatu.
-He was the deputy president of UMNO and had formerly served as the deputy prime minister from 2009 until 2015 under the sixth prime minister, Najib Razak.
-He was fired from his position after criticising Najib for his alleged involvement in the 1MDB scandal and was ultimately expelled from the party in 2016.
-He returned to the cabinet after the 2018 general election and became the Minister of Home Affairs.
+Muhyiddin Yassin is the president and a founding member of BERSATU.
+He was previously the deputy president of UMNO and served as the deputy prime minister from 2009 until 2015 under Najib Razak.
+He was dismissed from his position after criticising Najib over the 1MDB scandal and was later expelled from UMNO in 2016.
+After the 2018 election, Muhyiddin was appointed as the Minister of Home Affairs.

-Ismail Sabri Yaakob is a senior politician in United Malays National Organisation, part of the Barisan Nasional coalition that had governed Malaysia from its independence until their 2018 election loss.
-He had served as Leader of the Opposition after BN lost the 2018 election.
+Ismail Sabri Yaakob is a senior politician in UMNO and a member of the BN coalition.
+After BN's loss in the 2018 general election, he served as Leader of the Opposition.

-Ahmad Zahid Hamidi is the 8th president of United Malays National Organisation since 2018, part of the Barisan Nasional coalition that had governed Malaysia from its independence until their 2018 election loss.
-He had served as the 11th Deputy Prime Minister to Najib Razak from 2015 to 2018 after Muhyiddin Yassin was fired and expelled from UMNO.
+Ahmad Zahid Hamidi is the president of UMNO, having assumed the position in 2018.
+He served as the Deputy Prime Minister from 2015 to 2018 under Najib Razak, following the expulsion of Muhyiddin from UMNO.

-The Yang di-Pertuan Agong, also sometimes referred to as the King of Malaysia, is Malaysia's constitutional monarch.
-Its position is rotated between the nine Malay rulers every five years.
-He has the prerogative to appoint the prime minister based on who he believes holds the majority support from the parliament members, under Article 43 of the Malaysia's Constitution.
-The current and 16th Yang di-Pertuan Agong is Abdullah of Pahang who ascended the throne in January 2019.
+The Yang di-Pertuan Agong, Malaysia's constitutional monarch, holds the prerogative to appoint the prime minister based on parliamentary support, under Article 43 of the Malaysian Constitution.
+The position of Yang di-Pertuan Agong rotates every five years among the nine Malay rulers.
+The then Yang di-Pertuan Agong was Abdullah of Pahang, who ascended the throne in 2019.

 COVID-19 pandemic

 The global COVID-19 pandemic spread to Malaysia in late January 2020.
 The first major local outbreak occurred at a Tablighi Jamaat religious event in Kuala Lumpur in late February 2020.
-As the pandemic emerged as a global crisis by March 2020, including in Malaysia, it has had major economic, social and political fallout.
+As the pandemic emerged as a global crisis by March 2020, including in Malaysia, it has had major economic, social and political impacts.